ZumiYumi/AutoRecon-OSWA/README.md

-> It's like bowling with bumpers. - [@ippsec](https://twitter.com/ippsec)

 # AutoRecon-OSWA

-AutoRecon is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
+AutoRecon-OSWA is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
 It is intended as a time-saving tool for use in CTFs and other penetration testing environments (e.g. OSWA).
 It may also be useful in real-world engagements.

 The tool works by firstly performing port scans / service detection scans.
 From those initial results, the tool will launch further enumeration scans of those services using a number of different tools.
 For example, if HTTP is found, feroxbuster will be launched (as well as many others).

 Everything in the tool is highly configurable.
 This configuration performs OSWA aligned **automated exploitation only with SQLmap** to keep the tool in line with OSWA exam rules.
 If you wish to add automatic exploit tools to the configuration, you do so at your own risk.
 The author will not be held responsible for negative actions that result from the mis-use of this tool.

-**Disclaimer: While AutoRecon endeavors to perform as much identification and enumeration of services as possible, there is no guarantee that every service will be identified, or that every service will be fully enumerated.
-Users of AutoRecon (especially students) should perform their own manual enumeration alongside AutoRecon.
+**Disclaimer: While AutoRecon-OSWA endeavors to perform as much identification and enumeration of services as possible, there is no guarantee that every service will be identified, or that every service will be fully enumerated.
+Users of AutoRecon-OSWA (especially students) should perform their own manual enumeration alongside AutoRecon-OSWA.
 Do not rely on this tool alone for exams, CTFs, or other engagements.**

 ## Origin

-AutoRecon-OSWA was inspired by three tools which the author used during the OSCP labs: [Reconnoitre](https://github.com/codingo/Reconnoitre), [ReconScan](https://github.com/RoliSoft/ReconScan), and [bscan](https://github.com/welchbj/bscan).
+AutoRecon was inspired by three tools which the original author Tib3rius used during the OSCP labs: [Reconnoitre](https://github.com/codingo/Reconnoitre), [ReconScan](https://github.com/RoliSoft/ReconScan), and [bscan](https://github.com/welchbj/bscan).
 While all three tools were useful, none of the three alone had the functionality desired.
 AutoRecon combines the best features of the aforementioned tools while also implementing many new features to help testers with enumeration of multiple targets.
+AutoRecon-OSWA is slightly modified version of the original that is better suited for web application enumeration and crawling using various tooling.

 ## Features